Bolland/WordpressPlain/wordpress/wp-content/plugins/backwpup/readme.txt

 * Backups in zip, tar, tar.gz, tar.bz2 format *(needs gz, bz2, ZipArchive)*
 * Store backup to directory
 * Store backup to FTP server *(needs ftp)*
+* Store backup to Dropbox *(needs curl)*
 * Store backup to S3 services *(needs curl)*
 * Store backup to Microsoft Azure (Blob) *(needs PHP 5.3.2, curl)*
 * Store backup to RackSpaceCloud *(needs PHP 5.3.2, curl)*
-* Store backup to Dropbox *(needs curl)*
 * Store backup to SugarSync *(needs curl)*
+* PRO: Store backup to Amazon Glacier *(needs PHP 5.3.3, curl)*
+* PRO: Store backup to Google Drive *(needs PHP 5.3.3, curl)*
 * Send logs and backups by email
 * Multi-site support only as network admin

-Get the Pro Version: http://marketpress.com/product/backwpup-pro/
+* Pro version and support available - [BackWPup Pro](http://marketpress.com/product/backwpup-pro/)

+= Available languages =
+* english (standard)
+* french / français (fr_FR)
+* german / deutsch (de_DE)
+* russian / pоссия (ru_RU)
+* simplified chinese (zh_CN)

+= Requirements =
-**WordPress 3.2 and PHP 5.2.6 required!**
+* WordPress 3.4 and PHP 5.2.6 required!

-**To use the Plugin with full functionality PHP 5.3.3 with mysqli, FTP,gz, bz2,  ZipArchive and curl is needed.**
+* To use the Plugin with full functionality PHP 5.3.3 with mysqli, FTP,gz, bz2,  ZipArchive and curl is needed.

-**Plugin functions that don't work will be not displayed.**
+* Plugin functions that don't work because of your server settings, will not be displayed in admin area.

-**Test your Backups!**
+**Remember: The most expensive backup is the one you never did!
+And please test your backups!**

+Get the [BackWPup Pro](http://marketpress.com/product/backwpup-pro/) Version with more features on [MarketPress.com](http://marketpress.com/product/backwpup-pro/)

 **Made by [Inpsyde](http://inpsyde.com) &middot; We love WordPress**

-Have a look at the premium plugins in our [market](http://marketpress.com).
+Have a look at our other premium plugins at [MarketPress.com](http://marketpress.com).

 == Frequently Asked Questions ==

 = My backup jobs don’t seem to run as scheduled. =

 BackWPup uses WordPress’ own cron job system (**WP Cron**) to execute scheduled backup jobs.
 In order for WordPress to “know” when to execute a job, its “inner clock” needs to be set regularly.
 That happens whenever someone (including yourself) visits your site.
 If your site happens to not being visited for a period of time, WordPress’ inner clock gets sort of slow.
 In that case it takes an extra server-side cron job to regularly call http://your-site.tld/wp-cron.php and tell WordPress what time it is.

 A simple way to find out whether WP Cron works as it should on your site is to create a new post and set its publishing date to some point in the future, i.e. 10 minutes from now.
 Then leave your site (that’s important), come back after 11 minutes and check whether your scheduled post has been published.
 If not, you’re very likely to have an issue with WP Cron.

 = Yuk!
 It says: “ERROR: No destination correctly defined for backup!” =

 That means a backup job has started, but BackWPup doens’t know where to store the backup files.
 Please cancel the running job and re-edit its configuration.
 There should be a Tab “To: …” in your backup job’s configuration.
 Have you set a backup target correctly?

 = A backup job has started, but nothing seems to be happening—not even when I re-start it manually. =